Next class in Mainz:

 The next course is expected to take place in spring 2021.

 If you have questions, please send an e-mail to Nina Au.

-In February 2020 we offered two linked practical Masterclasses in Microtectonics at the University of Mainz, Germany.
+We offer two linked practical Masterclasses in Microtectonics at the University of Mainz, Germany.
 These courses should interest students, postdocs and professionals who wish to learn about the deformation of rocks on the microscopic scale.

-Part I : Delivered by Prof. Virginia Toy, which is entitled “Fault Rocks and Fault Mechanisms Revisited” will focus on how fault zone processes can be inferred from their textural record.
+Part II : Delivered by Prof. Virginia Toy, which is entitled “Fault Rocks and Fault Mechanisms Revisited” will focus on how fault zone processes can be inferred from their textural record.
 The class will examine the set of thin sections and samples of fault rocks (mylonites, cataclasites, pseudotachylytes) from the Outer Hebrides Fault Zone (Scotland) that inspired Sibson (1977) to develop his widely-cited classification of fault rocks, and from New Zealand’s Alpine Fault Zone where he next applied this classification.
 Additionally, a set of exercises will examine microstructural datasets from both Outer Hebrides and Alpine Fault Zone samples acquired using advanced analytical tools, including SEM (EBSD, BSE-imaging), TEM, and synchrotron-CT.
 These exercises will demonstrate how to quantify the 2D and 3D arrangement and shapes of fault rock grains and particles, their textures, their crystallographic orientations, and the nature of porosity.
 The implications for fault rheology will be explored.

 The course fees are:

 |Part I or Part II||Part I + Part II|